-To circumvent the limitation of the residual intensity noise, we measure the phase noise suppression by injecting a known amount of phase noise into the system via shaking of one of the controlled beam's mirrors at a variable drive frequency with a piezoelectric element.
-Comparing measurements of the Fourier component of the shaking amplitude at the drive frequency with the phase lock opened and closed yields a measurement of the phase noise suppression of the lock, as shown in figure \ref{fig:fig3}(b).
-For frequencies below 10 Hz, the residual closed-phase-loop phase shaking is still unresolvable below the intensity noise floor, giving a lower bound on the suppression factor.
-Typical phase noise suppression for our phase control system is in excess of 70 dB for low frequencies.
+We directly measure phase noise suppression after injecting a known amount of phase noise.
+A piezoelectric element introduces this noise by shaking one of the controlled beam's mirrors at a variable drive frequency.
+Comparing measurements of the shaking amplitude's Fourier component at the drive frequency, with the phase lock opened and closed, yields a measurement of the phase lock's noise suppression, as shown in Fig. \ref{fig:fig3}b.
+For frequencies $\lesssim$ 10 Hz, the residual closed-loop injected phase noise is still unresolvable below the intensity noise floor, giving a lower bound on the suppression factor.
+Typical phase noise suppression for our phase control system is $\gtrsim$ 70 dB for low frequencies.

-To measure the speed of the phase lock, we ramp the phase setpoints of the controlled lattice beams at increasing frequencies until the phase lock fails.
-We observe that the measured phases of the beams closely follow the phase setpoints for modulation frequencies in excess of 350 kHz.
-This bandwidth is large enough to modulate the laser beam phases so as to accelerate the lattice to the lattice recoil velocity, which defines the relevant energy scales of the lattice dynamics we aim to explore in future experiments.
+To measure the phase lock's speed, we ramp the phase setpoints of the controlled lattice beams at increasing frequencies until the phase lock fails.
+We observe that the measured phases of the beams closely follow the phase setpoints for modulation frequencies $\lesssim$ 350 kHz.
+This bandwidth is large enough to modulate the laser beam phases so as to accelerate the lattice to the lattice recoil velocity of lithium, which defines the relevant energy scales of the lattice dynamics we aim to explore in future experiments.
 The bandwidth of the control system is likely limited by the acoustic delay in the AOM.